QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Introduction

-This paper proposes QBSD (Quartile-Based Seasonality Decomposition)\footnote{QBSD has been filed as a patent by Ericsson \cite{QBSDpatent}} to address the need for a computationally efficient forecasting for telecom applications.
-QBSD is a time series forecasting method that achieves high forecast accuracy with reduced time and space complexity.
-It is designed for rolling forecasts on live data and does not require a separate fit and predict stage.
-Instead, this method uses a moving window approach that continuously updates the model parameters as new data becomes available.
-A comparative study of the suggested technique with several state-of-the-art and popular forecasting methods reveals that the proposed method is superior in runtime efficiency compared to the best available algorithms while still being competitive in forecast accuracy as indicated by MAE, MSE, and RMSE error metrics, and the R$^2$ coefficient.
+This paper proposes QBSD (Quartile-Based Seasonality Decomposition, filed as a US by Ericsson \cite{QBSDpatent}) to address the need for a computationally efficient network KPI forecasting approach.
+It is designed for rolling single-step forecasts on live data and does not require a separate fit and predict stage.
+This technique was mentioned in \cite{ath-paper} for data preparation prior to time series anomaly detection, without describing QBSD's algorithm and its implementation.
+In this paper, we delve into such details and show how it compares against several state-of-the-art and popular forecasting methods.
+The evaluation reveals that the proposed method is superior in runtime efficiency compared to the best available algorithms while still being competitive in forecast accuracy as indicated by MAPE (mean absolute percentage error).

-The following are the significant contributions of this article: \begin{enumerate} \itemsep2pt \item Implementation of a computationally efficient rolling forecasting algorithm with only two simple hyperparameters that follows a statistical approach with a forecasting accuracy that rivals neural forecasting approaches. \item The proposed method also estimates the bounds that depict the operating range that varies with time.
-These bounds are exposed for interpretability. \item Evaluation of the proposed work with the state of the art on publicly available datasets comparing both forecasting accuracy and execution time. \item Evaluation on a telecom KPI dataset to further emphasise the applicability of the proposed method for RAN KPI use cases, and enable further research progression by making the dataset publicly available. \end{enumerate}
+The following are the significant contributions of this article: \begin{enumerate} \itemsep2pt \item A computationally efficient rolling forecasting algorithm with only two simple hyperparameters that follows a statistical approach with an accuracy that rivals neural forecasting approaches. \item Estimation of operating ranges that vary with time.
+These bounds are exposed for interpretability and business decision making. \item Evaluation of the proposed work with the state of the art on publicly available datasets comparing both forecasting accuracy and execution time. \item Evaluation on a network KPI dataset to further emphasise the applicability of the proposed method for RAN KPI use cases, and enable further research progression by making the dataset publicly available. \end{enumerate}